refuge-attic/refuge_pre/README.md

 and it will generate a refuge folder in rel/refuge.
 This release is fully relocatable, so you can put it where you want on your system.

+Note: Refuge will depend on the ICU library version that was present in your system at build time.
+To easily bundle this library with the package, build with:

+    $ make rel USE_STATIC_ICU=1

 When developping on top of refuge, you could also run the command line:

     $ make dev